davedwca/davedwca.github.io/_posts/2024-04-30-EEM-Paint-Selection.md

-# EEM Paint Color Selection
+# Van Paint Color Selection
 I want to paint the van so that it looks better, and doesn't stick out in off-road camping areas.

 I have spent hours deciding on and experimenting with color schemes.

-Here are some images of vans with colors I use for inspiration, as well as some renditions I created:
+This page shows some images of vans with colors I use for inspiration:

+1. TOC
+{:toc}

 ## The __Something Green Van__